-or the caller are nanoBTS control boxes (i.e. BeagleBoards outside the Rechenzentrum), it will first create an SSH connection to make a tunnel before the local socket connection is created.
+the callee or the caller are nanoBTS controller boxes (i.e. BeagleBoards outside the Rechenzentrum), it will first create an SSH connection to make a tunnel before the local socket connection is created.
 Then the controller class sends all the required data regarding the test tasks to the handlers.